 2.3.4 Comparisons between levels of per capita tobacco consumption based on tax receipts and those based on self-report data

-People who smoke tend to under-report their tobacco consumption.3 For further discussion about the relative validity of various methods of estimating consumption, see Section 2.6.
+People who smoke tend to under-report the number of cigarettes they consume in surveys.4-7 For further discussion about the relative validity of various methods of estimating consumption, see Section 2.6.
+Section 2.2.3 also demonstrates how estimates of consumption based on self-reported data compare to estimates based on customs and excise duty.

 Section 13.7 also discusses factors that impact estimates of tobacco consumption based on receipts for payments of customs and excise duty.